ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/deploy.md

         oc get pods,pvc -n busybox-sample.

-14. Create a Disaster Recovery Policy and enroll the sample application in the policy.
-For more information and detailed steps refer to [Apply Data policy to sample application](https://docs.redhat.com/en/documentation/red_hat_openshift_data_foundation/4.19/html-single/configuring_openshift_data_foundation_disaster_recovery_for_openshift_workloads/index#apply-drpolicy-to-sample-application_manage-rdr).
+    The output should look similar to the one below.

+         NAME                          READY   STATUS    RESTARTS   AGE
+         pod/busybox-67bf494b9-zl5tr   1/1     Running   0          77s

+         NAME                                STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS                AGE persistentvolumeclaim/busybox-pvc   Bound    pvc-c732e5fe-daaf-4c4d-99dd-462e04c18412   5Gi        RWO            ocs-storagecluster-ceph-rbd   77s

+    **Note**: While creating the application, there is an field where you need provide values for **PVC label selector**, ensure that you select lables that will deploy the application only on the primary cluster.

     After you assign a DR policy and enroll your application, **DR Status** column will show the status as **healthy** or **critical**.
 So, wait for few minutes for the appropriate status to show.

-15. Test the sample application can failover from primary to secondary cluster and then relocate back to primary region.
+14. Test the sample application can failover from primary to secondary cluster and then relocate back to primary region.
 For more information refer to [Application](/docs/openshift?topic=openshift-openshift_odf_rdr_roks&interface=ui#odf-rdr-test).

     - First, verify that the application pods are running on the primary and secondary clusters.